 The Common Law: Austin Summer Water Restrictions

-I recently moved to Austin, bought a house, and started my dream (and overly ambitious) veggie and flower garden.
+I recently moved to Austin, bought a house, and started my dream (and overly ambitious) veggie-and-flower garden.
 But my neighbor told me that Austin imposes water restrictions and that I'm watering too much.
 Are there restrictions?
 Can I get in trouble if I violate them?

-The city of Austin has a water use management ordinance (chapters 6-4 of city code) in an effort to help conserve our treated drinking water.
+The city of Austin has a water use management ordinance (Chapter 6-4 of city code) in an effort to help conserve our treated drinking water.
 To combat the ongoing drought in Central Texas, on Sept.
 6, 2011, Austin Water Utility implemented Stage 2 mandatory watering restrictions that remain in effect today.

 There are exceptions to Austin's water restrictions.
 For example, residents can water with a handheld hose or bucket any time of day and any day of the week.
-In rare circumstances, a property owner can seek a variance from either the watering day and/or time of day restrictions.
+In rare circumstances, a property owner can seek a variance from either the watering day and/or time-of-day restrictions.
 Check out the city of Austin's website for more information (www.austintexas.gov/department/water-conservation).